• Skip to primary navigation

 It’s a national language in Kenya, Uganda and Tanzania, and an official language of the East African Community which comprises Kenya, Uganda, Tanzania, Rwanda, Burundi and South Sudan.
 Its use is spreading to southern, western and northern Africa.

-See also Which is the smallest county in Kenya by population?
+See also Which animal is only found in Kenya?

 What does Marhaba mean in Swahili?